+Summary: 2 companies are ok with the change, the other companies either think it’s not essential or think it can be postponed to R18.

+(13/15) Proposal 2: R2-2303040 is not pursued.

 NPRACH preamble descriptions

 R2-2303194 Alignment of NPRACH preamble descriptions with RAN1 specification for IoT-NTN parameters Nokia, Nokia Shanghai Bell